-Rail Projects Victoria is also upgrading infrastructure to allow VLocity trains to run on the line, including:
+Rail Projects Victoria has also been upgrading infrastructure to allow VLocity trains to run on the line, including:

-The project will also build a new accessible ramp at Albury Station, to improve access to the station for people of all abilities.
+The project is also building a new accessible ramp at Albury Station, to improve access to the station for people of all abilities.

-In addition, the Victorian Government has ordered new modern VLocity trains for the standard gauge line following the completion of the North East Line Upgrade and a comprehensive testing process, to ensure they are safe and reliable for passengers.
+In addition, the Victorian Government has ordered more new, modern VLocity trains for the standard gauge line following the completion of the North East Line Upgrade and a comprehensive testing process, to ensure they are safe and reliable for passengers.

-The project will enable VLocity trains to run to Albury/Wodonga for the first time, allowing a more reliable and comfortable service for passengers.
+The project has enabled VLocity trains to run to Albury/Wodonga for the first time, allowing a more reliable and comfortable service for passengers.

-Ride comfort for passenger train services will be improved by reducing bumps experienced during travel.
+Ride comfort for passenger train services has been improved by reducing bumps experienced during travel.

-The track upgrade will make services more reliable and address the main causes of delays.
+The track upgrade has made services more reliable and addressed the main causes of delays.

 The project has upgraded the North East Line to a Victorian Class 2 performance standard, bringing it into line with other parts of Victoria’s regional rail network.

-The long-haul design, which has incorporated feedback from local passenger representatives, will provide a range of improvements including comfortable seats, and extra luggage and bike storage.
+The long-haul design, which has incorporated feedback from local passenger representatives, provides a range of improvements including comfortable seats, and extra luggage and bike storage.

-The Department of Transport (DoT) will deliver the new trains on behalf of the Victorian Government, and Alstom will manufacture the trains at its facility in Dandenong.
+The Department of Transport (DoT) is delivering the new trains on behalf of the Victorian Government, and Alstom is manufacturing the trains at its facility in Dandenong.

 To view a virtual tour and find out more about the new trains visit the DoT website.

-Work has commenced on modifications to 6 public level crossings on the line – 2 have been recently closed boosting safety for passengers and motorists, while others will be either closed or upgraded to feature boom gates, lights and bells.
+Work has commenced on modifications to 6 public level crossings on the line – 2 have been closed, boosting safety for passengers and motorists, while others will be either closed or upgraded to feature boom gates, lights and bells.

-Work is underway on the modifications to the stabling at the South Dynon railway precinct in Melbourne.
-Work will soon start on the stabling facility upgrade at Albury Station.
+Work is underway on the modifications to the stabling at the South Dynon railway precinct in Melbourne, and the stabling facility upgrade at Albury Station.

-Construction will soon start on the accessible ramp at Albury Station to improve access to the station for people of all abilities.
+Construction is also underway on the accessible ramp at Albury Station to improve access to the station for people of all abilities.